 Q: Am I eligible for Family Caregiver Leave?

+All employees covered by the Employment Standards Act, 2000 are entitled to family caregiver leave regardless of whether they work full-time or part-time or are under a permanent or fixed-term contract.
 There is no requirement for minimum days that you need to have worked to take family caregiver leave.

 In order to be eligible for this leave, you need to meet the following two requirements:

 a) A qualified health practitioner has issued a medical certificate, stating that the family member whom you are caring for has a serious medical condition.

 2. Your brother or sister;

 3. A parent, step parent or foster parent of you or your spouse;

 4. A grandparent or step grandparent of you or your spouse;

 5. A child, step child or foster child of you or your spouse;